ScottLogic/practitioners-guides/_pages/ProjectWeekOne.md

 title:  "Project Week One"
 date:   14-09-2023
 author: Catherine Pratt
+description: How a seasoned pro lays the foundations for project success during the first week of a project
 ---

-by Catherine Pratt

-How a seasoned pro lays the foundations for project success during the first week of a project

-**About this series** - the Scott Logic practitioner's guides are designed to be small practical guides for IT professionals.
-We draw on our collective experience to tackle topics that we don't feel are addressed elsewhere.
-Our hope is that these little 'value adds' will help you just as much as they have helped us.

-This guide is made available under the permissive Creative Commons [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Introduction